Welcome

 Add the imports

 Create a new KafkaSimulation class.
-Next, you’ll need to add the imports to your simulation class so you can use the Kafka plugin.
+Next, you must add the imports to your simulation class to use the Kafka plugin.

 Define your cluster configuration

-Define the configuration for your Kafka cluster (at least the cluster URL and topic name(s)).
+Define the configuration of your Kafka cluster (at least the cluster URL and topic name(s)).

-If you use authentication with your Kafka cluster (e.g. SASL), you need to define it here.
-In a complex configuration like above, you can take advantage of Gatling’s flexibility to create environment variables.
-It will allow you to organize, maintain, and change the Kafka cluster configuration more easily.
+If you use authentication with your Kafka cluster (e.g., SASL), you must define it here.
+In a complex configuration like the above, consider using environment variables.
+They allow you to easily organize, maintain, and change the Kafka cluster configuration.

 For example: